College Football Playoff rankings predictions: Top 25 projections for Week 12 | NCAA.com

 NOTE: This is how I think the committee could rank the teams on Tuesday, Nov.
 12. Click or tap here for the actual rankings.

 - LSU (9-0): With the Tigers winning at Alabama, LSU might get a look from the committee to jump Ohio State for No. 1.
-It could be close.
+It's going to be a good debate, with strong cases on both sides.

 - Ohio State (9-0): The Buckeyes may drop from the top spot even after the dominant win against Maryland.
-But that's more about LSU moving up thanks to a road win at 'Bama.
+But that's more about LSU moving up thanks to a road win at 'Bama than anything negative about OSU.

-- Clemson (10-0): There few opportunities to post wins against highly regarded (or even ranked) teams, so the Tigers could use more blowouts.
+- Clemson (10-0): With Wake Forest losing to Virginia Tech, the Tigers might not play another ranked team until the bowl games (or CFP semifinals).

-- Alabama (8-1): Just how much will the committee drop the Tide after the close loss?
+- Alabama (8-1): How much will the committee drop the Tide after the close loss to LSU?

 - Minnesota (9-0): Now this will be fascinating.
-The committee weren't too high on the Gophers before.
+The committee weren't high on the Gophers in the first CFP rankings.
 But by beating No. 4 Penn State, Minnesota should move well into the Top 10.

 - Utah (8-1): The other top Pac-12 playoff contender was also off in Week 11.
-The Utes play rising UCLA in Week 12.
+The Utes play improving UCLA in Week 12.

 - Oklahoma (8-1): The Sooners will need to jump ahead of the other 1-loss contenders in order to have a chance to make the CFP.
-They've done that before and can do that again.
+They've done that before and can do that again, but the defense needs work.

 - Baylor (9-0): Whew.
-The Bears survive TCU in 3OT, but Oklahoma is waiting in Week 12.
+The Bears survive TCU in 3OT, but Oklahoma (and College GameDay) is waiting in Week 12.
+Get ready.

 - Florida (8-2): The SEC East hopes now need major help in the form of two more UGA losses.
 That's a tough ask.

 - Auburn (7-2): No 2-loss team has ever made the College Football Playoff.
-So now it's about beating Alabama and hoping for complete chaos.
+Now it's about beating Alabama and hoping for total chaos.

 - Michigan (7-2): What a rebound for the Wolverines since early in the Penn State game.
-They look like a completely different team.
+They look like a completely different team — and should be gaining confidence ahead of the Ohio State showdown in Ann Arbor.

 - Notre Dame (7-2): The Irish are still in the hunt for a New Year's Six game.